Anedumgottil/personal-site-hugo/content/posts/filipino-bbq.md

 Broil on high for 4-6 min each side.

-Servce with white rice.
+Serve with white rice.

-[Picture comming soon]
+[Picture coming soon]